rocky-linux/documentation/docs/books/incus_server/09-snapshot_server.md

 The snapshots copied to incus-snapshot will be down when they migrate, but if you have a power event or need to reboot the snapshot server because of updates or something, you will end up with a problem.
 Those containers will try to start on the snapshot server creating a potential IP address conflict.

 To eliminate this, you need to set the migrated containers so that they will not start on reboot of the server.
-For our newly copied rockylinux-test-9 container, you will do this with:
+For your newly copied rockylinux-test-9 container, you will do this with:

 ```bash
 incus config set rockylinux-test-9 boot.autostart 0